Blackmesa-Canteen/INFO30005-Snacks-in-a-Van/README.md

 ![web_project_UML_latest](https://user-images.githubusercontent.com/69796042/135817063-909785e1-fb61-4b8b-a100-7d27f1a47a3b.png)

 # Specification

-Your team has been contracted to design and build web apps for Snacks in a Van, a new startup company operating in Melbourne.
+Our team has been contracted to design and build web apps for Snacks in a Van, a new startup company operating in Melbourne.
 Snacks in a Van runs a fleet of food trucks that work as popup cafes.

 Our vendors drive around Melbourne, parking wherever they think there are customers.
 They have no fixed schedule and are mobile and flexible.
 Some vendors tend to go to the same places each day, while others are more random, or try to park near big events like sporting matches and university open days.